kirillzyusko/react-native-keyboard-controller/docs/docs/api/keyboard-controller-view.md

 A callback function which is fired every time when user changes a text (types/deletes symbols).

+### `onFocusedInputSelectionChanged`

+A callback function which is fired when user selects text in focused input.

 ### `statusBarTranslucent` <div class="label android"></div>

 A boolean prop to indicate whether `StatusBar` should be translucent on `Android` or not.